modofunjs/modofun/README.md

 Most of these serverless environments already provide a lot of facilities out of the box.
 And for these **nano-services**, we really shouldn't be bothered with complex HTTP parsing.
 We should leverage HTTP, but in a more **RPC** kind of way.

 modfun is **_intentionally simplistic and small_**, and carries no dependencies.
-Which makes it a good choice for deployment small modules in serverless environments.
+Which makes it a good choice for deploying small modules in serverless environments.

 ## Features
   * Basic routing to functions